angular/angular/modules/angular2/docs/core/02_directives.md

 })
 class Form {             // Directive controller class, instantiated
                          // when CSS matches.
-  text:string;           // text property on the Decorator Controller.
+  text:string;           // text property on the Directive Controller.

   show(event) {          // Show method which implements the show action.
     console.log(this.text);